-3. Use the tools available to you – and find new ones that will make your life easier.
+3. Use the tools available to you – and find new ones that will make your life easier

 Work schedules are becoming more and more varied.
 In any one company, there are likely a number of employees who work remotely or keep custom hours from office hours to accommodate for traffic/family/classes/etc. Communication may not be as simple as shouting across the hall for an opinion or dialing an office phone number when an employee is in a global office in the ACDT time zone (Australian Central Daylight Savings Time).

-That said, a lot of time may be spent transcribing handwritten notes to tasks assigned via email, then tracking in a different project management tool and then reporting strategic success metrics in yet another tool.
+That said, a lot of time may be spent transcribing handwritten notes to tasks assigned via email, then tracking in a different project management tool, and then reporting strategic success metrics in yet another tool.
 Want to bet where the majority of your time is allocated that’s not set aside for making those strategic decisions?

 Solution: embrace technology.
-Chances are, if you’ve ever uttered the phrase “there has to be a better way to do this,” there definitely is.
+Chances are if you’ve ever uttered the phrase “there has to be a better way to do this,” there definitely is.
 Take the time to research what is out there.
 Several tools are sure to exist that could change the way you work for the better.

 This doesn’t need to be as stark as going from a Rolodex to a CRM, but something as simple as taking notes in a note-sharing application like Evernote can help you save time updating three different parties on what you just talked about in a meeting they missed.

-And, of course, for those of you strategic leaders out there – if you’re still working in Excel and compiling numbers from email, PowerPoint and goodness knows what else – let us give you a demo.
+And, of course, for those of you strategic leaders out there – if you’re still working in Excel and compiling numbers from email, PowerPoint and goodness know what else – let us give you a demo.
 Talk about life-changing; our plan execution software is essential for leaders who’d like to take their objectives all the way through to results within the same platform.

 To all the organization leaders out there – the gauntlet is thrown and the challenge to stop overspending your time has been called.
-Set time management budgets and look for ways to allocate it in the right places.
+Set time management budgets and look for ways to allocate them in the right places.
 Much like money, there is a limited supply of time and it will definitely be gone one day.
 Are you spending it wisely?